iDataist/Predict-the-Customers-Response-to-Starbucks-Offer/README.md

 * person (str) - customer id
 * time (int) - time in hours since start of test.
 The data begins at time t=0
 * value - (dict of strings) - either an offer id or transaction amount depending on the record

-## Document Description
-The raw data of this project is stored in the [data folder](https://github.com/iDataist/Predict-the-Customer-s-Response-to-Starbucks-Offer/tree/master/data), which was collected from the Starbucks App.
-The analysis, methodology, results and conclusion are documented in [this](https://github.com/iDataist/Predict-the-Customer-s-Response-to-Starbucks-Offer/blob/master/Starbucks.ipynb) notebook.
-The findings are communicated in my personal [blog](https://idataist.com/2019/09/29/how-to-predict-customers-response-to-a-starbucks-offer/).